New York

 The earliest skyscrapers in the city were characterized by their steel frames and masonry facades.
 One of the most iconic examples from this era is the Park Row Building, completed in 1899.
 Standing at 391 feet tall, it was the tallest building in the world at the time of its completion.
 Its towering presence set the stage for the vertical expansion that would soon sweep across the cityscape.
 Other notable early skyscrapers include the Flatiron Building and the Metropolitan Life Tower, both of which showcased the innovative engineering techniques that would propel New York City into the modern age.
 These early days of skyscrapers marked the beginning of a new architectural era in New York City, signaling its rise as a global metropolis.

-See also Don Filippo New York
+See also How Far Is New York To Connecticut

 The Rise of the Singer Building